‘I LEFT WHEN I WAS ASKED TO REMOVE BODY OF AMERICAN BAG MAN’

-(Stephen Sharpe, aka Birt, was later arrested and charged in the Philippines with rape of a minor and possessing drugs after quitting a Hilton boiler room operation and threatening to squeal.
-The case was investigated by the Philippines Human Rights Commission and after three years in custody he was acquitted of all charges.
+(Stephen Sharpe, aka Birt, was later arrested and charged in the Philippines with rape of a minor and possessing drugs after quitting a Hilton boiler room operation and whistle-blowing on a Hayward boiler room in Thonglor 25, Bangkok.
+His arrest was investigated by the Philippines Human Rights Commission and after three years in custody he was acquitted of all charges.

 According to the McClearys who spoke to other boiler room staff serving time in Klong Prem Prison for drugs offences, the arrest of Sharpe was managed by Hilton’s partner Mark Hutcherson, who was running boiler room operations in Manila at the time)